Golden Gate Bridge

 Advertising

 If your kid loved the cable car ride, make sure to stop by this hidden gem of a museum that tells the history of cable cars in San Francisco from their origins in 1873 to the present day.
-Visitors can see various mechanical devices, tracks, and cables — in addition to historical photos and three antique cable cars from the 1870s.
-It's not all about history, though — you can go out on the subterranean walkway that lets you see the moving cable that runs the cars today.
+Visitors can see various mechanical devices, tracks and cables—in addition to historical photos and three antique cable cars from the 1870s.
+It's not all about history, though: You can go out on the subterranean walkway that lets you see the moving cable that runs the cars today.
+Free.

 Advertising

-If you want to thrill your kids, taking them out onto the Bay is a surefire way to do it.
-Take in the city's most iconic landmarks — including the Golden Gate Bridge, Alcatraz, and Fisherman's Wharf — from the water.
-There are many different companies and themes to choose from, be it a sunset sail or a whale-watching excursion.
-Some of our favorites include: Blue & Gold Fleet (if you're looking for an overview tour of SF), Adventure Cat (for a smaller group setting), or San Franciso Whale Tours (if animal spotting is what you're after.)
+If you want to thrill your kids, taking them out onto the bay is a surefire way to do it.
+Take in the city’s most iconic landmarks—including the Golden Gate Bridge, Alcatraz, Coit Tower, the Ferry Building and the Bay Bridge—from the water.
+There are many different companies and themes to choose from, be it a sunset sail or a whale watching excursion.
+Some of our favorites include: the Schooner Freda B, which makes you feel like you’ve gone back in time; the Blue & Gold Fleet if you’re looking for an overview tour of SF; Adventure Cat for a smaller group setting; or San Franciso Whale Tours if marine mammals are what you’re after.

-It's well known that Dolores Park is a haven for the grown-ups of San Francisco — but it's also one of the best spots for kids in the city, thanks to the incredible onsite playground.
-The park has existed since 1907, boasting unparalleled views of the city, giant palm trees, and plenty of green space to sprawl out.
-The playground was upgraded in early 2022, offering a natural stone climbing wall, cascading slide, a play mound, and a footbridge.
+It’s well known that Dolores Park is a haven for the grown-ups of San Francisco—but it’s also one of the best spots for kids in the city, thanks to the incredible onsite Helen Diller Playground.
+The park has existed since 1907, boasting unparalleled views of the city, giant palm trees and plenty of green space to sprawl out.
+The playground was upgraded in early 2022, offering a natural stone climbing wall, cascading slide, a play mound and a footbridge.

 Advertising